Methods and Applications

 Edited by Federico Munari and Raffaele Oriani

 Chapter 10: Economic Approaches to Patent Damages Analysis

-Paola Maria Valenti 10.1 INTRODUCTION In both the US and Europe, the guiding principle in computing patent damages is that of compensating the patent owner for the infringement of his intellectual property rights.1 If the patent holder is able to prove infringement of a valid patent, US patent law states that patent damages should be ‘adequate to compensate for the infringement’.2 Similarly, the EU Directive states that damages should ‘allow for compensation based on an objective criterion’.3 Compensatory damages are meant to restore the patent holder to the situation in which he would have been had the patent infringement not taken place.
+10. Economic approaches to patent damages analysis Paola Maria Valenti 10.1 INTRODUCTION In both the US and Europe, the guiding principle in computing patent damages is that of compensating the patent owner for the infringement of his intellectual property rights.1 If the patent holder is able to prove infringement of a valid patent, US patent law states that patent damages should be ‘adequate to compensate for the infringement’.2 Similarly, the EU Directive states that damages should ‘allow for compensation based on an objective criterion’.3 Compensatory damages are meant to restore the patent holder to the situation in which he would have been had the patent infringement not taken place.
 When a valid and enforceable patent is infringed, there are two sources of potential damages to the patent holder.
 First, the patent holder may lose profits – for example, the infringing sales made by the infringer are sales that the patent holder may potentially make.4 Secondly, the patent holder may forego royalties on the infringer’s use of the patented technology.5 Accordingly, in both the US and Europe, the patent holder may recover compensatory damages in the form of lost profits, a reasonable royalty, or a combination of the two.
-In both the US and Europe, the plaintiff is entitled to claim lost profits on the sales that he can demonstrate he would have made but for the infringement and a reasonable royalty on the sales that he would not have been able to make.6 In the US, the award of a reasonable royalty is the statutory floor for patent...
+In both the US and Europe, the plaintiff is entitled to claim lost profits on the sales that he can demonstrate he would have made but for the infringement and a reasonable royalty on the sales that he would not have been able to make.6 In the US, the award of a reasonable...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.